charleseduardome/desafio-vuttr-backend/README.md

 - `GET / tools?tag=your_search`: Filter tools using a tag search query parameters;

 - `DELETE / tools /: id`: Route that delete the tool with `id` present in the route parameters;

+## Docs

+After starting the application, you can access the documentation containing all available resources on the API by accessing: http://localhost:3000/docs

+You can also read the OpenAPI schema located in src/swagger.json.